marinade-finance/liquid-staking-referral-program/README.md

 anchor test
 ```

-## Deploy an new copy of the program on a random address
+## Deploy a new copy of the program on a random address
 ```bash
 anchor deploy --provider.cluster devnet
 ```

 ## Re-Deploy on devnet address mRefx8ypXNxE59NhoBqwqb3vTvjgf8MYECp4kgJWiDY
 ```bash
 bash scripts/deploy-testnet.sh